GoltsevEugene/number-ninja-privacy/README.md

 ## Developer

-Number Ninja is developed by Ievgen Holtsev.
+Number Ninja is developed by Yevhen Holtsev.

 ## Contact